hotosm/oam-qgis-plugin/README.md

 $ make deploy

-Then activate the plugin through QGIS menu (Plugins -> Manage and Install Plugins).
-You should see the OAM icons in your manu at this point.
+Then activate the plugin through QGIS menu "Plugins" -> "Manage and Install Plugins".
+You should see OAM icons in your menu at this point.

-After any change in the code you should run 'make deploy' again.
+After any change in the code you need to run 'make deploy' again.
 You also need to restart QGIS to reload the new compiled code.
 A handy alternative is to use the "Plugin Reloader" plugin to reload and live test your changes on the code.

 ## Required features

+During the plugin planning phase, those were the identified required features

 * select input data (from individual files, a VRT or a loaded layer)
 * insert/load/change metadata